00JCIV00/cova/README.md

         Value.ofType(i16, .{
             .name = "int_val",
             .description = "This is an integer Value.
 It can be set/used up to 5 times.",
-            // The Set Behavior determines what happens when an app user attempts to use an Option or Value multiple times.
+            // The Set Behavior determines what happens when an end user attempts to use an Option or Value multiple times.
             .set_behavior = .Multi,
             .max_args = 5,
         }),